ClusterTruck/take-home-problems/engineering/front-end.md

 # ClusterProblem - Front End
 The following is a test designed to ensure you have a fundamental understanding of building applications.
 The point of this problem is to qualify your skills and open a conversation during the in person interview.

 Please write the code in whatever environment you are comfortable in.
-Please provide a link to your github/gitlab repo as well as a link to the hosted version of your app.
+Please provide a link to your github/gitlab repo as well as a link to the hosted version of your app to engineering@clustertruck.com.

 ## Application Requirements